China Aerospace Corporation Iridium 88 & 89 Long March 2C/SD

 Taiyuan Satellite Launch Center, People's Republic of China

-Launch Complex 7 has witnessed the launch of 32 rockets, including 32 orbital launch attempts.
-While Taiyuan Satellite Launch Center, People's Republic of China, has been the site for 150 rocket launches.
+The Launch Complex 7 launch pad has hosted 32 rocket launches, including 32 orbital launch attempts.
+The Taiyuan Satellite Launch Center, People's Republic of China launch site has been the location for 155 total rocket launches.

 The Taiyuan Satellite Launch Center is a People's Republic of China space and defense launch facility.
 It is situated in Kelan County, Xinzhou, Shanxi Province and is the second of four launch sites having been founded in March 1966 and coming into full operation in 1968.